Since 2010, the CCM Library has been located in beautiful quarters on the 6th floor of the Blegen Library building.

 > The spacious entrance atrium offers a single-service point circulation desk, serving patron needs, and display cases featuring materials from the Library's special collections.

-> A group study room near the Reading Room and a seminar room upstairs offer sound and audio-visual technologies for group study, group listening to media materials, and working on group projects.
+> A group study room near the Reading Room, a group study room off the Media Lab, and a seminar room on the 7th floor (upstairs) offer sound and audio-visual technologies for group study, group listening to media materials, and working on group projects.

-The chandeliers throughout the CCM library are original to the building and bear quotations in various languages.
+The chandeliers throughout the CCM library are original to the building and bear quotations about libraries and learning in various languages.

 > Reading Room entrance chandelier, a Japanese proverb, translated as: